Do Not Adjust Your Set: Home media

 On 16 September 2019, the British Film Institute released a comprehensive DVD set of the surviving videos and animations from both series.
 It includes the previously missing fourth episode of the first series, which was rediscovered (but only after the earlier DVD release) when it was noticed that a copy had been sent to the jury of the Prix de Jeunesse award.
-This edition survies as a domestic recording on a Phillips 1500 casette made by Thames Television in 1976, which was discovered by Kaleidoscope in 2015, when a copy was returned from Munich.
+This edition survives as a domestic recording on a Phillips 1500 cassette made by Thames Television in 1976, which was discovered by Kaleidoscope in 2015, when a copy was returned from Munich.
 It is thus the only series 1 episode with magnetic rather than optical sound quality.
 The BFI release features episodes with their original numbering.
 They include the Christmas special and some Terry Gilliam animations (restored from his own masters) that appeared in otherwise lost episodes.

 Episodes

 Christmas Special (1967)

 The very first episode, an introductory special meant for Boxing Day 1967, was accidentally switched with the first regular episode in all regions except for London.